Get

 The Iditarod Poodle Team

-According to an interview Suter gave in the Washington Post, he was inspired to race poodles in the famous snow race when he saw a Miniature Poodle running to keep up with his snowmobile.
+According to an interview Suter gave in the Washington Post, he was inspired to race Poodles in the famous snow race when he saw a Miniature Poodle running to keep up with his snowmobile.
 He went on to buy a group of Standard Poodles and transported them north to build his sled team.

 Raising them side by side with Huskies to prepare them, Suter said the Poodles began to take on the traits of the Huskies and developed a passion for running.
 He raced his team in hundreds of sled races to prepare for the Iditarod, placing in the low middle of competitors.

 After several generations of Poodles, he had the perfect team for the Iditarod.
-He completed the race about a week after the winner, but the Poodles were formidable in the cold.
+He completed the race about a week after the winner, and the Poodles were formidable in the cold.
 He had let their coats grow out naturally, put boots on their paws to protect them, and sprayed them with cooking oil for added protection from the elements.

-Suter’s goal wasn’t necessarily to win the Iditarod, just follow his wild dream of competing with a team of Poodles.
+Suter’s goal wasn’t necessarily to win the Iditarod, just to follow his wild dream of competing with a team of Poodles.
 In interviews, he claimed the benefit of mushing Poodles is that they notice if they lose their musher and will turn around to retrieve them, unlike one-track sled dogs that continue racing without a musher.
 Despite this, he said that mushing with Poodles was more difficult than he expected, and that’s probably why no one tried again.

 Suter’s Famous Team and Legacy

-Suter’s team was led by Umiat, a black Poodle, and six huskies.
+Suter’s team was led by Umiat, a black Poodle, and six Huskies.
 It took him 18 days, 1 hour, and 50 minutes to complete the race, coming in second a week behind the winner.
 He went on to compete again in four separate races, but his best Iditarod finish came the following year at 14 days and 22 hours.

 After his time with racing was finished, he retired himself and his team, who lived out their days with him.
-He’s been a hero, a novelty, and a joke, depending on who you ask, appearing on Johnny Carson,
+He’s been a hero, a novelty, and a joke, depending on who you ask, appearing on Johnny Carson, inspiring a children’s book, “Sled Dog Poodles,” and gaining the nickname, “Idita-idiot.”

-American musher Susan Butcher was a top musher at the time, and Suter’s Poodle team inspired a new saying among dog-sledding circles: Women win the Iditarod, and men mush poodles.
+American musher Susan Butcher was a top musher at the time, and Suter’s Poodle team inspired a new saying among dog-sledding circles: “Women win the Iditarod and men mush Poodles.”
 Incidentally, Suter’s daughter is now a competitive musher with a traditional Husky team.

 Dog sled team training in the winter